UFC Fight Night: Woodley vs. Edwards: Background

 The event was originally expected to take place at The O2 Arena in London, England.
-However, due to the COVID-19 pandemic causing a travel ban including the United Kingdom, UFC president Dana White announced on March 15 that the event would have to move to a new location to be decided and some of the fights scheduled might be affected.
+However, due to the COVID-19 pandemic causing a travel ban in the United Kingdom, UFC president Dana White announced on March 15 that the event would have to move to a new location to be decided and some of the fights scheduled might be affected.

 A welterweight bout between former UFC Welterweight Champion Tyron Woodley and Leon Edwards was expected to serve as the event headliner.
 However, Edwards pulled out on March 15 due to the cancellation of the event in London.

 While not officially announced by the organization, a lightweight bout between Stevie Ray and Marc Diakiese was expected to take place at the event.
 However, Ray was removed from the card in late January for undisclosed reasons.
 Diakiese was expected to remain on the card against promotional newcomer Jai Herbert.

 A heavyweight bout between Raphael Pessoa and Tom Aspinall was scheduled for the event.
 However, Pessoa was replaced by Jake Collier for an undisclosed reason.